 JETRO (Japan External Trade Organization) Website

-JETRO, which is the acronym for the Japan External Trade Organization, is a non-profit, government-related organization which aims to encourage mutual trade and investment between Japan and the rest of the world.
-Since its establishment in 1958, JETRO’s original objective was to promote Japanese export abroad; however, at present, their core focus has changed into promoting foreign direct investment into Japan and supporting small to medium sized Japanese companies maximize their global export potential.
+JETRO, which is the acronym for the Japan External Trade Organization, is a non-profit, government-related organization that aims to encourage mutual trade and investment between Japan and the rest of the world.
+Since its establishment in 1958, JETRO’s original objective was to promote Japanese export abroad; however, at present, their core focus has changed into promoting foreign direct investment into Japan and supporting small to medium-sized Japanese companies maximize their global export potential.
 In addition, JETRO also offers information and support to foreign companies that are aiming for successful entry and expansion in the Japanese market.

-Through the JETRO website, businesses can find relevant information about the Japanese market, business opportunities, steps on how to set up a business, timely market intelligence, current information on the laws and regulations surrounding new business operation in Japan, as well as several reports and statistics.
+Through the JETRO website, businesses can find relevant information about the Japanese market, business opportunities, steps on how to set up a business, timely market intelligence, current information on the laws and regulations surrounding new business operations in Japan, as well as several reports and statistics.
 The JETRO website can be accessed at https://www.jetro.go.jp/en.

 The Japan Times